 Body weight and body composition are shaped by your biology, behaviour, environment, and lifestyle.
 This page focuses on sustainable evidence-based ways to lose weight, lose fat and improve your body composition.
 We really look at the science and the drivers behind it.
-Our content is for those seeking a clearer, more realistic understanding of managing your fat and muscle: "bodyweight" — one grounded in evidence, considers individual responses, and focuses on long-term health rather than short-term gains.
+One that considers individual responses and focuses on long-term health rather than short-term gains.

 Avoid ultra-processed junk foods high in added sugars and refined carbohydrates (candy, pastries, sugary drinks, chips), which provide excess calories with minimal satiety or nutrition.